ArchticTech/TorontoCondomania/README.md

 **In Next JS Client Side Application**
 - Implemented registration and email verification pop-up functionality, enhancing user account management.
+- About Us Page Redesigned that was provided by UI/UX designer.

 ## Wednesday, October 11:

 **In Laravel Admin and APIs:**
 - Enhanced application security by integrating token middleware to validate tokens effectively.
+- Implemented the lead generation module on the backend to process and store lead information.
+- Resolved issues and bugs pertaining to slug handling, API endpoints, and other backend functionalities.

 **In Next JS Client Side Application**
 - Created a loading icon for improved user experience.
 - Successfully completed the login functionality, allowing users to access their accounts.
+- Integrated the lead generation module, enabling users to submit inquiries and generate leads.
+- Addressed and fixed various bugs related to slug management, API interactions, and other frontend issues.

 ## Thursday, October 12:

 **In Laravel Admin and APIs:**
 - Made minor refinements in the authentication token request for improved performance and reliability.
+- Integrated APIs to support floor plan reservation functionality.
+- Designed the backend to handle data sent from the frontend modals.

 **In Next JS Client Side Application**
-- Created an API proxy, enhancing communication between the application and external services.
+- Created an API proxy, enhancing communication between the application and external services and increase security.
+- Integrated multi-modals to facilitate floor plan reservation.
+- Implemented state management to efficiently handle multiple modals and send data to the backend.
+- Created forms within the modals to collect information from two purchasers.